-(9) Interest rate
+(10) Interest rate

-An interest rate of 3.75 percent is used in determining the level-costs of the benefit payments and administrative expenses and the level-equivalent of the contributions.
-However, in developing the progress of the trust fund, a higher rate is used in the first 10 years; namely, 5 percent initially, gradually declining to a level of 4 percent after 1975.
-As of December 31, 1967, the average yield of the invested assets of the trust fund was 4.94 percent.
-The 3.75 percent rate used for the level-cost calculations thus is on the low side, so that this assumption somewhat overstates the cost of the program.
+An interest rate of 4.50 percent is used in determining the level-costs of the benefit payments and administrative expenses and the level-equivalent of the contributions.
+However, in developing the progress of the trust fund, a higher rate is used in the first 10 years-namely, 5 percent initially, gradually declining to a level of 4.5 percent after 1975.
+As of December 31, 1968, the average yield of the total investments of the trust fund was 5.24 percent.
+The 4.50 percent rate used for the level-cost calculations thus is on the low side, so that this assumption somewhat overstates the cost of the program.

-(10) Timing of benefit payments
+(11) Timing of benefit payments

-The estimates of benefit payments on a year-by-year basis are made on the assumption that the suppliers of services will be reimbursed from the trust fund concurrently as the services are furnished to the insured individual (in longduration cases, periodically)-and not by advance payments.
-In other words, the year-by-year cost estimates for the benefit payments are on an accrual basis.
+The estimates of benefit payments on a year-by-year basis are made on the assumption that the suppliers of services will be reimbursed from the trust fund concurrently as the services are furnished to the insured individual (in long-duration cases, periodically)-and not by advance payments.
+In other words, the year-by-year cost estimates for the benefit payments are on an "accrual" basis.
 Any short advance or deferment of benefit payments would have some effect on the year-by-year estimates (especially for the first year of operation), but would have no significant effect on the long-range costs or financing basis.

-(11) Other changes in assumptions from those in initial cost estimates
+(12) Other changes in assumptions

-In the cost estimate of this report there has been used the new population projection that was used in the cost estimates made for the old-age, survivors, and disability insurance system in late 1966 (and used in the 1967 report of the Board of Trustees for this program).
+The new population projection that was used in the cost estimates made for the old-age, survivors, and disability insurance system in late 1968 (and used in the 1969 report of the Board of Trustees for this program), was also used in the cost estimate of this report.